tarnveerSingh/Data_viz-Python/README.md

 Issues encountered: There were to main issue that I encountered while doing these 2 visualizations.
 1. Data Processing: The initial dataset was too much nested in structure.
 I had to first analyze the structure properly and then extracted the proper data for the visualizations.
 2. Visualization: Firstly, I tried to use D3.js but as I have not dealt with data visualization in JavaScript/React before I was unable learn D3.js in short time.
 But in python, there are several manners that I was confident about using different python packages like pandas, matplotlib, seaborn, plotly and plotly express for its interactive feature.
 Finally, I choose python for visualizing this Data.

+#Run

+1.)
+Before we plot a graph we need run this particular cell where put input date or/and time that we want accordingly AND it will determine the graph with in accordance to the input later.

+#determing based on input start_datetime and end_datetime
+start_datetime=input('Enter Start Date Time (YYYY-MM-DD) & (HH-MM-SS): ')
+end_datetime=input('Enter End Date Time (YYYY-MM-DD) & (HH-MM-SS): ')

+2.)
+To plot the 2nd Graph, we need to run the last cell which takes different options and we have type one of the following options from it that are

+( interaction.totalDurationSec / interaction.talkingDurationSec / interaction.onHoldDurationSec / interaction.onMuteDurationSec )

+and it will plot the graph accordingly.